01-edu/UX-UI/subjects/ux/athele-keep-hydrated/user-journey/README.md

 - Focus on each action and define Pierre’s thoughts and main emotion among the list.
 - Adapt the line to Pierre’s thoughts and emotions.
 - Define the opportunities to improve Pierre’s overall experience every time you see a pain point.
+- Pay attention to the global aspect of the document.
+It must be clear, simple and easy to read.
+You can get inspiration on [canva](https://www.canva.com/) but don’t overload your design with too much details!

 **Resources:**

 Most articles you'll find will be about user journeys or customer journeys.
 Keep in mind that you can adapt this methodology to any persona with any kind of situation or process, even at school, outside the school, in the digital world, etc.

 - [Tool: User Journey Mapping Template on Figma](https://www.figma.com/file/sXdUDoTXwItU7dyQYVkY1w/Tool---User-Journey-Map)
 - [A Lean UX Customer Journey Map](https://uxdesign.cc/proto-journey-a-lean-ux-customer-journey-map-30ea3a241edc)